 A Virtual Private Network (VPN) protects your online activities from being tracked by your Internet Service Provider (ISP), the U.S. government, advertisers, and the shifty fellow sitting at the table next to yours at your favorite coffee shop.

 A VPN can also “spoof” your location, making it appear as if you are connecting to the internet from another location, be it on the other side of your country or the other side of the world.
 This opens access to geo-controlled content, such as international Netflix content, gaming servers, and other types of services.

-Below, I assess the 6 best VPNs for use inside the United States, and I list the features that are most important to look for in a VPN provider.
+Below, I assess the seven best VPNs for use inside the United States and I list the features that are most important to look for in a VPN provider.

 How to Use Your VPN in the U.S.